 - 1-4 quizzes

 The textbook and study guide will be available through the CCSF Bookstore on the Ocean campus.
-You can order them online through the bookstore.
-Please check the bookstore website for business hours.
+You can order or rent them online through the bookstore.
 A copy of the textbook and study guide will also be on reserve at the Rosenberg Library on the Ocean campus.
 Go to the Library online catalog.
 Once on the page, click on "RESERVES by course", and type in "CINE 18".
-You may also want to look into the possibility of renting the textbook.
+You can access the videorecording lisitng under "Rothstein, Ira", and you will see the book entries under either "Staff" or specific instructor names.
 You are free to purchase or rent your own new and used copies of the books online, but be sure that you get the 4th edition of both books.